Skip to main content

 77% experience one or more sleep disturbances

-We asked respondents if they or their bed-partner experience any sleep disturbances, and the majority reported that they do.
+We asked respondents whether they or their bed partner experienced any sleep disturbances, and the majority reported experiencing them.
 Trouble falling asleep and staying asleep were the most commonly reported disturbances.
 Sleep paralysis, acting out dreams (REM sleep behavior disorder), and sleepwalking were less common.

 • 42% have trouble falling asleep